mike-north/ember-octane-workshop/notes/05-first-routes.md

    </footer>
  </section>
 ```

+A11y tip: Notice that this logout "button" is still a link, even though it looks like a button.
+A way to remember when to use a link and when to use a button is to use a link if it goes to a URL, and a button if it's a toggle.

 You should now be able to click on the "Logout" button and find yourself looking at the login screen with a `/login` url.